KSP-KOS/KOS/doc/source/structures/celestial_bodies/body.rst

 .. attribute:: Body:HASOCEAN

     True if this body has an ocean.
+Example: In the stock solar system, this is True for Kerbin and False for Mun.

 .. attribute:: Body:HASSOLIDSURFACE

     True if this body has a solid surface.
+Example: In the stock solar system, this is True for Kerbin and False for Jool.

 .. attribute:: Body:ORBITINGCHILDREN

     A list of the bodies orbiting this body.
+Example: In the stock solar system, Kerbin:orbitingchildren is a list two things: Mun and Minmus.

 .. attribute:: Body:ALTITUDE